 - Bellagio Conservatory and Botanical Gardens, Las Vegas - Enjoy awe-inspiring seasonal displays of flowers, plants, and trees in this urban oasis.

 - Red Rock Canyon National Conservation Area, Las Vegas - Take a scenic drive through the park or be more adventurous and do some rock climbing and horseback riding.
+You might need to make a reservation for a timed-entry slot, so check the official website before traveling.

 - Death Valley National Park, Nevada and California - Adventurous visitors will enjoy America's lowest, hottest, and driest national park.